ibm-cloud-docs/text-to-speech/websockets.md

       Specifies that the service is to return word timing information for all strings of the input text.
 The service returns the start and end time of each string of the input.
 Specify <code>words</code>
-      as the sole element of the array to request word timings; specify an empty list or omit the parameter to receive no word timings.
+      as the lone element of the array to request word timings.
+Specify an empty array or omit the parameter to receive no word timings.
       For more information, see
       <a href="/docs/services/text-to-speech/word-timing.html#timing">Obtaining
       word timings</a>. <em>Not supported for Japanese input text.</em>
     </td>